kleros/CONTRIBUTING.md/code-style-and-guidelines/solidity.md

 A lot of these apply to software in general.

 * Do not use magic numbers or values, define a constant or enum.
-* If you write the same code more than twice, you need to factorize it.
 * If you need special testing functions that expose functionality not intended for production, inherit the contract from a test contract, rather than adding the testing functions to the original contract.

 ### Mindset